bioforensics/MicroHapDB/README.md

 **MicroHapDB** is a package designed for scientists and researchers interested in microhaplotype analysis.
 This package is a distribution and convenience mechanism and does not implement any analytics itself.
-All microhap data was obtained from the [Allele Frequency Database (ALFRED)][alfred]<sup>[1]</sup> at the Yale University School of Medicine.
+MicroHapDB is designed to work with microhap data from any source, although currently all data was obtained from the [Allele Frequency Database (ALFRED)][alfred]<sup>[1]</sup> at the Yale University School of Medicine.
-We are not affiliated with the provisioners of this data, but we *are* enthusiatic about the utility of this data type in a variety of bioforensic applications!

 ## Installation